KaiDo92/warden-custom-commands/README.md

 For all commands, execute `warden <command> -h` to see the details of all options.

+`warden self-update`
+* Pull the latest update
+* Apply fixes and improvements

 `warden bootstrap`
 * Create and configure Warden environment
 * Download and import database dump from selected remote